jozefizso/UnitWrappers/README.md

 ### Design
 * No wraps for POCOs and structs like instance of DateTime, Version.
 But members like `DateTime.Now` are covered.
 * No combined objects (e.g. File, Path, Directory into one like IO or FileSystem object contaning aforemention as properties) in compiled distribution.
+Only code helpers.
 * Static and instance members in different classes.
 E.g. `IAssemblySystem` and `IAssembly`.
 * No `Wrap` word in interfaces. `Wrap` word in wrapping classes.
-* Possibility of doing shareable forks via hosted platform.
+* Implicit conversion of wrappers to real object and vice versa.
+* Wrapping `sender` of events (not all are done yet)
 * Classes with static members as factories.
-* Automatic coverage report generation.
 * .NET 4.0, .NET 3.5 support (main target is .NET 4.0 and according Mono).
 * All classes behave like they behave on .NET/Mono counterpart.
 * One to one corresponce with real classes, casting back and forth.
 Close integration with no wrappers code.
 E.g. can convert `FileStreamWrap` to `FileStream` or `Stream`, `AssemblyWrap` to `Assembly`.
 * Underlying object is not public API of wrapping interface (not visible from interfaces).
 Explicit `IWrap` implementation is used.
 * Interfaces free of wrapped classes related info.

+### Tooling
+* Automatic coverage report generation.

 ### TODO:
 * Real world sample with IoC/DI, Net, IO, WCF, etc.